 The Window of Tolerance: The Full Picture

 According to the idea of the window of tolerance, every person has their own range of emotions, body sensations, and external stimuli that they can tolerate.
 This range is the window of tolerance.
 For some of us it’s a large, open window with lots of space.
 To people like that, it’s possible to move from discomfort to ease and back again without too much struggle.
 The ebb and flow of daily life with its procession of different personalities, conflicts, and pleasures, is taken in stride.
 There’s a high level of resilience in people like this, and a healthy level of everyday stress feels manageable.
-With a large window of tolerance, one is always able to access the rational, “thinking” brain (prefrontal cortex) in making judgements and decisions.
+With a large window of tolerance, one is usually able to access the rational, “thinking” brain (prefrontal cortex) in making judgements and decisions.
 This person’s responses are congruous to the situations at hand.

 However, windows of tolerance only come in what I call “custom sizes.”
 Just as no two people are the same, neither are their experiences or their nervous systems.
-When people experience traumatic or chronic stress due to adverse events, childhood experiences, unmet attachment needs, or institutionalized racism and sexism (from now on I’ll just say “trauma”), it can be incredibly difficult to maintain a sense of personal safety, control, and calm.
-For people like this, the window of tolerance can become quite small.
+When people experience traumatic or chronic stress due to adverse events, childhood experiences, unmet attachment needs, or institutionalized racism and sexism (from now on I’ll just say “trauma”), it can become difficult to maintain a sense of personal safety, control, and calm.
+For people like this, the window of tolerance would be quite small.
 Past experiences often prime people’s nervous systems to react disproportionately to the situation at hand because after trauma, essentially, the “on” switch for the stress response becomes very sensitive.
 When we leave our window of tolerance, the prefrontal cortex is bypassed and our brain operates solely in survival mode.
-In this condition, rational thinking is not possible, everything aside from survival is secondary, and actions are out of proportion to the situation at hand.
+In this condition, rational thinking is not possible, everything aside from survival is secondary, and feelings or actions are out of proportion to the situation at hand.

 Dysregulation 😟